PCM adaptor

-A PCM adaptor is a device that encodes digital audio as video for recording on a videocassette recorder.
+A PCM adaptor is a device that encodes digital audio as a video signal for recording on a videocassette recorder.
 The adapter also has the ability to decode a video signal back to digital audio for playback.
 This digital audio system was used for mastering early compact discs.

 Operation

 High-quality pulse-code modulation (PCM) audio requires a significantly larger bandwidth than a regular analog audio signal.
 For example, a 16-bit PCM signal requires an analog bandwidth of about 1-1.5 MHz compared to about 15-20 kHz of analog bandwidth required for an analog audio signal.
 A standard analog audio recorder cannot meet this requirement.
 One solution arrived at in the early 1980s was to use a videotape recorder, which is capable of recording signals with higher bandwidths.

 A means of converting digital audio into a video format was necessary.
 Such an audio recording system includes two devices: the PCM adaptor, which converts audio into pseudo-video, and the videocassette recorder.
 A PCM adaptor performs an analog-to-digital conversion producing series of binary digits, which, in turn, is coded and modulated into a black and white video signal, appearing as a vibrating checkerboard pattern, which can then be recorded as a video signal.

 Most video-based PCM adaptors record audio at 14 or 16 bits per sample, with a sampling frequency of 44.1 kHz for PAL or monochrome NTSC, or 44.056 kHz for color NTSC.
 Some of the earlier models, such as the Sony PCM-100, recorded 16 bits per sample, but used only 14 of the bits for the audio, with the remaining 2 bits used for error correction for the case of dropouts or other anomalies being present on the videotape.